 5. "Texas Tornado"

-Bobby Braddock wrote this mid-’90s standard about an aloof lover with an interest in chasing storms.
+Bobby Braddock wrote this mid-'90s standard about an aloof lover with interest in chasing storms.
+The song from I See It Now hit number one.
 Lawrence had the right voice and delivery to belt out a hit worthy of one of his Quantum Leap-inspired music videos.

 4. "Paint Me a Birmingham"